PlutoKirito/MoFA-Lite/README.md

 ```
 > **Acknowledgement**: Special thanks to [**Peng Wang**](https://github.com/Unijockey) for his valuable insights into the input feature characteristics, which significantly guided our preprocessing strategy and led to substantial performance improvements.
 ### 2. Training
-Run the training script to start the 10-Fold Cross-Validation process.
+Run the training script to start the K-Fold Cross-Validation process.
 This will train 10 separate models and save the best weights for each fold.

 ```bash
 python train.py